Vivek9Chavan/Vivek9Chavan.github.io/HACK_XR+AI_2025.md

 ## 👤 About me
 I’m **Vivek**, a researcher at **TU Berlin** and **Fraunhofer IPK**, working at the intersection of **AI, computer vision, and egocentric XR**.
-My current research explores how **AI systems can understand and assist human activity** through wearable and spatially aware devices — combining perception, reasoning, and ethical design.
+My current research explores how **AI systems can understand and assist human activity** through wearable and spatially aware devices, combining perception, reasoning, and ethical design.

 For more information about my research and projects, visit [**vivekchavan.com**](https://vivekchavan.com).